shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 page, account page and shopping cart.
 They will be different.
 And all of them will use different sets of partials.
 But, for example, a footer and a quick shopping cart preview or user account widget (the one with a link to user's account page) will be the same.
-To prevent duplicating those widgets' code on each of the layouts, we extract them to a separate files, called *partials* and then just make a reference (a placeholder) in our layouts, saying *"place that partial's content here"*.
+To prevent duplicating those widgets' code on each of the layouts, we extract them to separate files, called *partials* and then just make a reference (a placeholder) in our layouts, saying *"place that partial's content here"*.

-In case with Jade, we may override or extend existing partials in a layout, without touching partial' file itself.
+In case of Jade, we may override or extend existing partials in a layout, without touching partial's file itself.
-So, for example, if we want to make user's avatar to be shown in a user account widget only on a product page, we just override user widget partial on a product page, removing the part with avatar.
+So, for example, if we want to make user's avatar to be shown in a user account widget only on a product page, we just override user widget partial on a product page, removing the part with the avatar.

 **SCSS** is a way to simplify writing CSS.
-It is so simple, but so powerful, that you will fall in love with it after first couple of stylesheets!
+It is so simple, yet so powerful, that you will fall in love with it after the first few stylesheets!
 See, in CSS when you write a long selector, specifying many parents, you may find your stylesheets ugly and huge, when describing different children of one, deeply nested parent.

 So, let's say you are having a user widget.
-And it may be placed both on page' header, footer and sidebar.
+And it may be placed both on page's header, footer and sidebar.
 But the avatar image will look differently on each of those - it must be smaller in header and footer.
 So you start writing selectors like `.sidebar .user-widget .avatar img` and `.header .user-widget .avatar img`.
 That's painful, but not that much, if you have just a couple of those.
-But as your website grows, you start getting really, really upset about that.
+However, as your website grows, you start getting really, really upset about that.

 And here's where SCSS is just a revelation: its great power is in its *selectors*, *variables* and *mixins*.